Introduction to View Programming Guide for Cocoa

 Who Should Read This Document

 You should read this document to gain an understanding of working with views in a Cocoa application.
 You are expected to be familiar with Cocoa development, including the Objective-C language and memory management.
-The Cocoa Fundamentals Guide should be considered a prerequisite.
 The “Creating a Custom View” article expects that a developer is familiar with the Cocoa event model described in Cocoa Event Handling Guide as well as the graphics drawing environment described in Cocoa Drawing Guide.

 Organization of This Document